Percivall Pott (politician): Politics

 Meanwhile, Pott became involved in politics as a member of the Conservative Party.
 He was elected to Hampshire County Council in 1949, and became a Justice of the Peace in 1951.
 His business involvement also extended to two Water companies: he was a Director of the Mid-Wessex Water Company and became Chairman of Wey Valley Water Company.

-When Christopher Hollis announced his retirement as Member of Parliament for Devizes, Pott was selected to follow him as Conservative candidate.
-The Times' analysis of the election prospects noted that the seat had a Conservative majority of only 1,577 and that Labour prospects were helped by the building of overspill housing from Swindon.
+In 1955, Christopher Hollis announced his retirement as Member of Parliament for Devizes, and Pott was selected to follow him as Conservative candidate.
+An analysis of the election prospects in The Times noted that the seat had a Conservative majority of only 1,577 and that Labour prospects were helped by the building of overspill housing from Swindon.
 The Labour candidate was also a farmer.
-However, Pott kept the seat Conservative and increased the majority to 2,075.
+However, Pott held the seat for the Conservatives and increased the majority to 2,075.

 Parliament

 As many expected, Pott concentrated on agriculture issues in the House of Commons.
 He spoke rarely, and remained loyal to the Conservative Party, casting no dissenting votes against the Conservative whip.
 In December 1957, he welcomed the Local Government Bill and observed that if local authorities had to look to Whitehall for sanction for their actions, then no-one of any calibre would get involved in local government.
 He also signed a motion opposing the "Suez Group" which supported the development of an economic and politically based organisation behind NATO.

 At the 1959 general election Pott faced down a renewed Labour onslaught which tried to gain the seat.
 He increased the majority to 3,838, with the help of an unofficial Liberal candidate intervening.
 In May 1960 he tried to stop Esso building an oil pipeline between its refinery at Fawley and London Heathrow Airport.